-Below are a few examples of the adaptive music systems I have created for my own projects as well tips on writing and implementing adaptive music.
+Below are a few examples of the adaptive audio systems I have created for my own projects as well as tips on writing and implementing adaptive music.

 Following the Horror